TorAlverMoen/ColourCodeBreaker/README.md

 There are many weaknesses in that version, and one of the biggest is that you can't edit the color code during input.
 So, I decided to create an upgraded version that addresses the issues from the original.

-One thing I have not done yet is a history view that can display all the player's guesses in a game.
-This is a possible future update.
+One thing missing from the project is a history view that can display all the player's guesses in a game.
+I am currently working on this.